kabdollahi/kabdollahi.github.io/_pages/weeklytalks.md

 Talk01: Attention Is All You Need
 -----
 For my first talk, I chose to discuss what is considered one of the most important papers from the past 30 years: "Attention Is All You Need."
+It’s a paper that anyone should read at least once.
 [Slides](https://docs.google.com/presentation/d/1HOvJAbs-MfwFsTB8hYYiw7Ls5kCPhNxMYsOaQ3fQZlE/edit?usp=sharing)

 Talk02: A Story of an Antinomy